michaelcpuckett/activity-kit/README.md

   // Use the FTP adapter for handling uploaded media. const ftpStorageAdapter = new FtpStorageAdapter(ftpStorageAdapterOptions);

-  // Use Node's Crypto library for cryptography. const nodeCryptoAdapter = new NodeCryptoAdapter();
+  // Use MongoDB to store data.
   const mongoClient = new MongoClient(process.env.AP_MONGO_CLIENT_URL);
   await mongoClient.connect();
   const mongoDb = mongoClient.db("activitypub");

-  // Use MongoDB to store data.
-  const mongoDbAdapter = new MongoDbAdapter(mongoDb, {
+  const mongoDbAdapter = new MongoDbAdapter(mongoDb);
-    crypto: nodeCryptoAdapter,
-  });

   // Use Mongo + Node's Crypto library for authentication. const cryptoAuthAdapter = new CryptoAuthAdapter({
     db: mongoDbAdapter,
-    crypto: nodeCryptoAdapter,
+    crypto: new NodeCryptoAdapter(),
   });

   // Use the activitypub-core Express plugin.